Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

 where $m_1$ and $m_2$ are equal and represent the mass of the $c$ or $\bar{c}$ quark, respectively.
 The effective potential $\tilde{V}_{\rm eff}(\boldsymbol{p}, \boldsymbol{r})$ describes the interaction between $c$ and $\bar{c}$, including both a short-range one-gluon-exchange term $\gamma^{\mu}\otimes\gamma_{\mu}$ and a long-range confinement term $1\otimes1$.
 In the non-relativistic limit, $\tilde{V}_{\rm eff}(\boldsymbol{p},\boldsymbol{r})$ is reduced to the nonrelativistic potential $V_{\rm eff}(r)$:

 where

 is the spin-independent potential, which includes the confining potential, the Coulomb-like potential, and a constant term.
 Here, $\alpha_s(r)$ is the running coupling constant.
-To account for the unquenched effect, it is common to replace the line potential with the screening potential:

-where $\mu$ represents the strength of the screening effects.
-Therefore, the spin-independent potential in the MGI model becomes
+The color-hyperfine interaction $ H^{\text {hyp }}$ in Eq. \eqref{2.2} consists of the spin-spin and tensor terms, given by